 Determining the purpose for running a book club, stressing the importance to students, accessing the books, and making time in the curriculum are just the first steps to getting a successful independent reading program off the ground.
 In the next post, read about how to establish expectations and create a schedule.
 Please share your thoughts, ideas, and experiences in the comments!
 We’d love to hear from you.

-Click on the images below to view some of the materials I use when I implement a book club in the classroom.
+Click on the images below to view the independent reading program materials I use when I implement a book club in the classroom.
+These help me with engagement, accountability, and organization.